mangr3n/cyclow/README.md

 There are many JavaScript frameworks so... why another one?
 Well I really like [Cycle.js].
 It's a nice reactive framework.
 [TSERS] is like [Cycle.js] and it adds a simple state manager and another features.
 But both are too [pure](https://en.wikipedia.org/wiki/Pure_function) (in the functional programmming sense) for me.

 With **cyclow** instead of thinking in a big global model and pure functions, you have to think in components with inputs, outputs and their own state (something like an electronic circuit).
 I think cyclow is more intuitive and easier while it's still reactive and quite declarative.
 You can compare cyclow and [Cycle.js] samples at [JS Comp].

+**cyclow** goals are:
+- Declarative
+- Easy to code
+- Easy to read
+- Scalable

 ## How it works?
 Block is a graflow component factory that creates a component with a structure like this: